 We set up the USA-Canada Olympic hockey game in the school theater.
 There is something about the unabashed passion for competition that only teenage boys - as a group, mind you - can express.

 The emotional high/lows went from a roar to utter silence.

 The video is from the last moments of the heartbreaking result.

-I treated myself to a field trip to the Georgetown Safeway...wow, isn't that a sexy endeavor!
+I am so over this winter.I treated myself to a field trip to the Georgetown Safeway...wow, isn't that a sexy endeavor!
 When I got home, I realized that I should have taken a drive around our beautiful city.
 But I didn't, and I think it's because I rushed home.
 Why?
 I rushed to get home because I am so excited to have found a little glimmer of spring in the seafood department and I wanted to get it in the fridge.

 Of course, I am partial to all images of fish.
 I have collected several of Tom Burton's fish / folk art:

 I found Tom and his art on our way our way down to Chincoteague, VA.
 He is a retired NASA photographer who lives in a trailer and makes these carved and painted fish for sale on Route 13 in New Church VA.
 His art is warm, like the gleam in his blue eyes; and heartfelt as his brushstrokes confirm.